Updated —

 What the 80% target means — and why it was relaxed

 Under the EU Gas Storage Regulation, member states normally must fill storage to 90% by November 1.
 For the 2026 winter season the mandatory target was relaxed to 80% under the regulation's flexibility provisions, with scope for member states to deviate by up to a further 4% where market conditions are unfavourable.
-Against that lower bar the trajectory is now below pace: hitting 80% from 46.1% by November 1 requires roughly +0.26 percentage points per day sustained through the remaining ~134 days, but the observed pace over June 16-20 has slowed to ~+0.19pp/day — 7 basis points short.
-At that rate, the trajectory projects to ~72% by November 1, approximately 8pp below the relaxed 80% bar.
-The formal 90% target would need ~+0.40pp/day and remains out of reach.
-GEF downgraded the trajectory framing from "on pace" to "below pace" on June 22 after the slowing AGSI+ reads.
+Against that lower bar the trajectory is now running modestly behind pace: hitting 80% from 53.7% by November 1 requires roughly +0.25 percentage points per day sustained through the remaining 104 days, and the implied pace over the most recent 8-day window is about +0.23pp/day — a touch short.
+At that rate, the trajectory projects to only ~77.9% by November 1, modestly below the relaxed 80% bar.
+The formal 90% target would need a materially faster sustained pace and remains out of reach.
+GEF held the trajectory framing at "roughly on pace" as of Jul 12; this reading reverses that, though it rests on bridging a GEF direct-AGSI+ read with a third-party aggregate over a short window, not a long confirmed trend, and warrants a fresh direct AGSI+ pull to firm up.
+As of Jul 27, no fresher AGSI+ read has changed this picture, but the wider crisis backdrop has moved in two directions at once: the US and Iran paused direct strikes on Jul 25 (fragile, conditional), while Bab el-Mandeb worsened sharply, with the Houthis striking Saudi oil facilities directly and a UN envoy calling the strait "effectively blocked" — a genuine reason LNG-import risk to Europe could cut either way in the weeks ahead rather than following a single clean trend.

 Why it matters